openforcefield/openff-nagl/README.md

 ### Copyright

-The GNN Charge Models source code is hosted at https://github.com/lilyminium/openff-nagl and is available under the GNU General Public License, version 3 (see the file [LICENSE](https://github.com/lilyminium/openff-nagl/blob/main/LICENSE)).
+The NAGL source code is hosted at https://github.com/lilyminium/openff-nagl and is available under the MIT license (see the file [LICENSE](https://github.com/lilyminium/openff-nagl/blob/main/LICENSE)).
+Some parts inherit from code distributed under other licenses, as detailed in [LICENSE-3RD-PARTY](https://github.com/lilyminium/openff-nagl/blob/main/LICENSE-3RD-PARTY)).

-Copyright (c) 2022, Lily Wang
+NAGL inherits from Simon Boothroyd's NAGL library at https://github.com/SimonBoothroyd/nagl.

 #### Acknowledgements

 Project based on the
 [MDAnalysis Cookiecutter](https://github.com/MDAnalysis/cookiecutter-mda) version 0.1.
-Please cite [MDAnalysis](https://github.com/MDAnalysis/mdanalysis#citation) when using GNN Charge Models in published work.